Maragathaambikaa/Maragathaambikaa/README.md

 - 👀 I’m interested in ...
 Learning,Music,Chess.
 - 🌱 I’m currently learning ...BE.ECE
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... linked
+- 📫 How to reach me ... linked in
 - 😄 Pronouns: ...
 Believe in You
 - ⚡ Fun fact: ...